Rachel Weisz: 2010s

 In 2015, she appeared in drama film Youth and in science fiction film The Lobster.
 Lobster won the Cannes Jury Prize.
 In 2016, she appeared in the drama film The Light Between Oceans, and portrayed Holocaust historian Deborah Lipstadt in Denial, a film based on Lipstadt's book, and directed by Mick Jackson.

-In 2017 Weisz starred in My Cousin Rachel, a drama based on Daphne du Maurier's novel, and in 2018 co-starred in a British biographical film about sailor Donald Crowhurst, The Mercy, directed by James Marsh.
+In 2017, Weisz starred in My Cousin Rachel, a drama based on Daphne du Maurier's novel, and in 2018 co-starred in a British biographical film about sailor Donald Crowhurst, The Mercy, directed by James Marsh.

 Weisz's production company, LC6 Productions, released its first feature film, Disobedience, in 2017, starring Weisz and Rachel McAdams.
 Weisz grew up three London Underground stops away from the Orthodox Jewish neighborhood where the film is set.
 Raised within Judaism, Weisz never fully connected to her ancestral religion.
 She claims she was "really disobedient" herself and has never felt she fits in anywhere.

-In 2018, Weisz played Sarah Churchill in The Favourite, winning the BAFTA Award for Best Actress in a Supporting Role and receiving her second nomination for the Academy Award for Best Supporting Actress.
+In 2018, Weisz played the cutthroat advisor Lady Sarah Churchill in The Favourite, winning the BAFTA Award for Best Actress in a Supporting Role and nominated for the Screen Actors Guild Award, Golden Globe Award, the Critics' Choice Award, and the Academy Award.

 2020s

 In April 2019, Weisz entered talks to join Scarlett Johansson in the Marvel Cinematic Universe film Black Widow.
 In July of that year, Weisz was announced to play Melina Vostokoff in the film, which was released on 9 July 2021.

-Weisz starred in and executive produced the thriller miniseries Dead Ringers (2023), a remake of the 1988 film of the same name for Amazon Prime Video.
+In 2023, Weisz starred in and executive produced the Prime Video miniseries remake Dead Ringers, earning a nomination for the Golden Globe Award for Best Actress – Miniseries or Television Film.
+She later starred as the lead in the 2026 Netflix limited series Vladimir, an adaptation of Julia May Jonas’s novel.
+Weisz has been cast in Tomas Alfredson’s upcoming drama Séance on a Wet Afternoon opposite Matthew Macfadyen and Joe Alwyn.
+She has also been announced to reprise her role as Evelyn O’Connell in the fourth installment of the Mummy franchise, reuniting with Brendan Fraser and John Hannah; the film is being developed by Radio Silence Productions and is scheduled for release in 2028.

+Other activities

+In 2006, Burberry's creative director Christopher Bailey chose Weisz for an advertising campaign photographed by Mario Testino; she later did another campaign for the brand in 2023.
+She was named L'Oréal's global ambassador in 2010.
+In 2011, she fronted the advertising campaign for Bulgari's Jasmin Noir fragrance.